hbrackel/gradle-plugins/Readme.md

 -------------
 This is the first Gradle plugin I developed.
 Please forgive any non-ideomatic or inefficient approaches or code sections.
-Tests / FunctionalTests are still missing
+Tests / FunctionalTests are still missing.
 Any constructive feedback will be much appreciated.